mdibraheem/qea/README.md

 ### Complete the following Tasks ###
 1. On the root page, organize the events in order of the starting date.
 Do this in the events controller.
 2. On the root page, add a column to the events table called 'Days Until Start'.
 This will show how many days are left until the event starts.
-However, if the event has already passed the table should say 'The event has passed'
+However, if the event has already passed the table should say 'The event has passed'.
     * Use the provided mockup to see what it should look like.
 3. Add an association on packages and events.
     * Events have many packages, and packages have one event